-When we focus on what everyone else has done wrong, and how we bear absolutely no responsibility for anything bad that is happening in our marriage, then we simultaneously are saying, “there is nothing I can do to change it.”
+When we focus on what everyone else has done wrong, and how we bear absolutely no responsibility for anything bad that is happening in our marriage, then we simultaneously say, “there is nothing I can do to change it.”

 Do you get that distinction?

 If you did absolutely nothing to cause any hurt that you are feeling, then you also have absolutely no way out.
-You are completely and utterly a victim.
+You are utterly a victim.

 Is that really what you want?

 I have corresponded with some people by email, and with some commenters on this blog, who can always point out a reason why there was absolutely nothing different that they could have done to change the horrible situation they are in.
-They had no choice.
 Life was just something that happened to them.